SwedbankPay/developer.swedbankpay.com/payments/credit-card/after-payment.md

 If you, for any reason, need to delete a paymentToken you use the `Delete payment token` request.

-> Please note that this call does not erase the card number stored at PayEx.
+> Please note that this call does not erase the card number stored at Swedbank Pay.
 A card number is automatically deleted six months after a successful `Delete payment token` request.
 If you want to remove card information beforehand, you need to contact support.ecom@payex.com; and supply them with the relevant transaction reference or payment token.

 {:.code-header}
 **Request**